Chapter 12: Articles of Confederation, Shays’ Rebellion and the Road to the Constitution

 Largely due to the efforts of people like Alexander Hamilton and James Madison—and because of the turmoil under the Articles of Confederation—Congress called on the states to send delegates to Philadelphia in May 1787.
 The delegates were to gather there “for the sole and express purpose of revising the Articles of Confederation.”
 Every state except Rhode Island sent delegates to what we now know as the Constitutional Convention.
 Madison and Hamilton attended, as did George Washington, Benjamin Franklin, Roger Sherman, Robert Morris, Charles Pinckney, and others.
 Thomas Jefferson and John Adams did not attend, because they were representing the United States in Paris and London, respectively.
 Patrick Henry did not participate because he “smelt a rat,” and opposed the Constitution once it was written.
 (5)

-Of the original seventy-four delegates picked by the states, fifty-five actually attended the convention in Philadelphia.
-Some stayed away due to conscience, others because they were busy with other matters.
+Of the original seventy-four delegates picked by the states, fifty-five actually attended the convention in Philadelphia, and twenty-five of them owned slaves.
+Some delegates stayed away because their conscience would not let them attend, others because they were busy with other matters.
 By September 17, 1787, when the final draft was approved, only forty-two delegates were left.
 Three of those—Edmund Randolph, George Mason, and Elbridge Gerry—could not bring themselves to sign the Constitution.
 In the end, thirty-nine delegates signed what is now the current U.S. Constitution.

 References